FireflyMigration/firefly-doc/40-Migration-project/70-Customize-the-code-before-the-final-migration/index.md

 #### program
 ![2018 09 06 12H09 38](2018-09-06_12h09_38.jpg)

 This is just one example.
 As you can see there are various ways to influence the way the migrated code will look - we encourage you to consider these type of changes.
+Enjoy :)